The Sibling Support Project has been a proud member of the Sibling Leadership Network since its inception in 2007.

 Information is power.
 All SLN members receive information and updates about activities as well as initiatives, policy decisions and sibling related events that are important to brothers and sisters.

-Chapter connections.
+Local connections help.
 Members get information about how to connect with or create a state or local sibling chapter of the SLN.

 Siblings matter.
 As our membership increases, so does SLN’s impact.
 The more members we have, the stronger our voice in promoting support for people with disabilities and their families.